PivotPHP/website/_docs/quickstart.md

 ## Step 4: Add Middleware

-Let's add some middleware for logging and CORS:
+Let's add some middleware for logging and CORS using v1.1.4 optimizations:

 ```php
 // Logging middleware